VladimirSFilippov/node-red-contrib-broadlink/README.md

 ## Copying files from and Android phone

 I don't have one, but it should be simpler to find the folder on it and extract it.
+I did find the below instructions somewhere that you could try.
 Perhaps someone can contribute here?

+Connect your Android device to your computer and browse the SD card/External Storage folder `/broadlink/newremote/SharedData/`.

 ## Configuring node-red nodes